duartebarbosadev/Scrolless/README.md

 # Note

 This project is a **work in progress** 🚧.
 Your feedback is very important for us - we're actively working to improve the app.

 *The UI is not final*

-*In future this will app be added to play store*
+*In future this app will be added to the Play Store*

 ## Features

-Scrollless helps you take control of your social media usage with these features:

 ### Implemented Features
 - **Block All**